iagobruno/graphql-server-with-typescript/README.md

   - Show with a flowchart how is the workflow using the command `yarn run dev`.
   - Explain the security mechanisms.
   - Show some sample queries.
+  - Warn that all codes are well documented and is a realistic example.
 - [ ] Try to separate resolvers and schema into modules (in different folders and files).
 - [ ] Write some tests just to see.
   - Use [Jest](https://github.com/facebook/jest) with [GitHub Actions](https://github.com/features/actions) 🤩.